alanwsmith/typing-rust.alanwsmith.com/src/cards/index.md

 A few quick notes before we continue:

 - These are my actual, in-progress notes on learning Rust.
-As such, the site is very much a work in progress.
-  It only goes far as I've made it in my studies.
+So, the site is a work in progress.
+It only goes as far as I've made it in my studies.

-- The content is designed for folks who have at least some programming experience.
-If you know what variables, functions, loops, and conditionals are, you'll be fine.
+- The content is designed for folks who have a little programming experience.
+If you know what variables, loops, conditionals, and functions are you'll be fine.

-- Examples are kept intentionally sort.
-That often means doing things that would be silly in a useful program.
+- Examples are intentionally sort.
+That often means doing things that would be silly in useful programs.
 For example, defining a variable that's used only once on the following line.
 The goal is to show _how_ to use something not _when_ to use it.